Structural-Spectral Graph Convolution with Evidential Edge Learning for Hyperspectral Image Clustering: Proposed Method

 \subsection{Training Procedure}

 The total loss of the proposed method is defined as the combination of the contrastive clustering loss and the edge learning loss:

 where $\alpha>0$ and $\beta>0$ are both weight hyperparameters.

 We illustrate the training procedure of the proposed method in algorithm \ref{alg}.
-In each epoch, we first compute the empirical edge weights and the predicted edge weights to update the adjacency matrix.
+In each epoch, we first compute the empirical edge weights and the predicted edge weights to update the adjacency matrix and the corresponding symmetrically normalized matrix.
 Second, we perform forward-propagation, computing node representations, prototypes and loss functions.
 Third, network parameters are optimized.
 Fourth, under evaluation mode, we apply spherical K-means on the output of $f'(\cdot)$ to get the current superpixel clustering assignments and then update the prototypes.
 Finally, we transform the clustering result from the superpixel level to the pixel level by assigning each superpixel's label to its internal pixels.